flatiron-school/ds-time_series_modeling/README.md

 # ds-time_series_intro

-This repository describes the basics of time series data in Python.
+This repository describes time series decomposition and simple models in Python.
 It was created with love by Flatiron School 💙